-And the report discusses each survey result in terms of the possible causes and what it means.
+And the Future of ITSM report discusses each survey result in terms of the possible causes and what it means.

 Some of the key survey findings

-This is a cheeky “lift” from the report’s introduction:
+This is a cheeky “lift” from the Future of ITSM Report’s introduction:

 “The key survey findings, from 323 responses, include that: